Mulgowie, Queensland: History

 The locality is named after Mount Mulgowie, which in turn has an Aboriginal name meaning big round hill.

 Burnside State School opened on 22 January 1877.
-In 1919 it was renamed Mulgowie State School.
+In 1919, it was renamed Mulgowie State School.
 It closed on 12 December 1997.
 It was on Mulgowie School Road (27.7374°S 152.3622°E).

+Mulgowie Public Hall was opened on Saturday 11 October 1924 by George Logan, the local Member of the Queensland Legislative Assembly.
+The hall was relocated from Laidley, where it was known as the Norman Hall.
+It was cut into two halves and taken by Mulgowie by bullock team where it was re-erected by the creek.
+In the 2000s, it was relocated to its current location and extended.

+On Wednesday 19 April 1911, Laidley Valley (Mulgowie) railway line was officially opened from Laidley to Mulgowie by the Queensland Treasurer, Walter Barnes.
+It closed in 1955.